jhudsl/Documentation_and_Usability/06-how-to_examples.Rmd

 ### Should cover what your user wants to do!

 Users won't go through examples that demonstrate analyses they aren't interested in.
-So although you may have your favorite pet functions of your tool, it doesn't necessarily mean that those are the prime interests of your user (though perhaps after you create a good set of examples you can return to your favorites).
+So although you may have your favorite pet functions of your tool, it doesn't necessarily mean that those are the prime interests of your user (though perhaps after you create a good set of examples you can return to make examples of your favorites).
 You may want to do some asking around, or conduct some user research to find out what your users are most interested in.
 You also are not restricted to just one example, users love having a full library of how-to examples to choose from!
 That being said, for your own time and planning, you may want to start with the most common use cases to create examples for and then you can move to more fringe cases.